section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 ### In-Band SQLi

 This type of SQLi is, by far, the simplest form of SQLi.
 An attacker uses the same channel to input malicious SQL codes and gathers results on the same.
-Let's look into two types of In-Band SQLi, namely: Error-based SQLi and Union-based SQLi.
+Let's look into two types of In-Band SQLi, namely: Error - based SQLi and Union - based SQLi.

 #### Error- Based Injection